Nonparametric Estimation via Partial Derivatives: Background

 We study a stochastic simulation application to motivate models \eqref{modelequation1} and \eqref{modelequation}.
 Let $h(\bt,\omega)$ be the response of a stochastic simulation, which has a design point $\bt\in\XX^d$ and a random variable $\omega$.
 It is of interest to build fast and accurate estimation for $f_0(\bt) =\E_\omega[h(\bt,\omega)]$ \citep{chen2013enhancing, glasserman2013monte}.
 At each replication $k=1,\ldots,q$, the stochastic simulation has a different random variable $\omega_k$.
 A user can select design $\bt^{(0)}$ and run the stochastic simulation to obtain a response $Y_k(\bt^{(0)}) =h(\bt^{(0)},\omega_k) = f_0(\bt^{(0)}) + \epsilon^{(0)}_k$, where $\epsilon^{(0)}_k$ is i.i.d. centered simulation noise.
 In practice, it is common to average responses to reduce the variance of simulation noises, i.e., let $Y^{(0)} = [Y_1(\bt^{(0)}) +Y_2(\bt^{(0)}) + \cdots +Y_q(\bt^{0})]/q$, where $q$ is the number of simulation replications and is at the order of hundreds or thousands.
 Then the response $Y^{(0)}$ follows model (\ref{modelequation1}), where $ \epsilon^{(0)}$ is the averaged simulation noise.
 Under regularity conditions ensuring the interchange of expectation and differentiation \citep{l1990unified}, the infinitesimal perturbation analysis (IPA) gives the gradient estimator of $f_0(\bt)$ that follows model \eqref{modelequation},

-The IPA estimator is unbiased, $\E_\omega[Y^{(j)}]=\partial f_0/\partial t_j$ \citep{glasserman2013monte}, and satisfies the error structure \eqref{eqn:errorstruct} if the replication number $q = O(n^{\Upsilon})$ \citep{chen2013enhancing}.
-We provide the details of a stochastic simulation in Section \ref{exp:blacksholes}.
-The results are reported in Figure \ref{fig:blacksholes}, which shows the mean-squared errors (MSEs) for varying sample size $n$, replication number $q$, and different methods: stochastic kriging with only function data (i.e., $p=0$), our estimator with function and one type of gradient data (i.e., $p=1$), two types of gradient data (i.e., $p=2$), the full gradient data (i.e., $p=3$).
-It is clear that MSEs significantly decrease via incorporating mixed gradients.
-On the other hand, the computational cost for obtaining the gradient estimator is relatively low, as calculating the IPA estimator $Y^{(j)}$ does not need any new replication of simulation.
-In contrast, getting a new function response $Y^{(0)}$ requires $q$ new replications of the stochastic simulation, and each replication could take a high cost.
+Moreover, the IPA estimators are unbiased, $\E_\omega[Y^{(j)}]=\partial f_0/\partial t_j$ \citep{glasserman2013monte}.
+We provide details of our stochastic simulation in Section \ref{exp:blacksholes}.
+The results are reported in Figure \ref{fig:blacksholes}, which shows mean-squared errors (MSEs) for varying sample size $n$, replication number $q$, and different methods.
+Those include stochastic kriging with function data (i.e., $p=0$), our estimator with function and one type of gradient data (i.e., $p=1$), two types of gradient data (i.e., $p=2$), the full gradient data (i.e., $p=3$).
+A significant decrease in MSEs is observed when incorporating partial derivatives.
+Moreover, the computational cost for obtaining the gradient estimator is relatively low, as calculating the IPA estimator $Y^{(j)}$ does not need additional replication of the simulation.
+In contrast, getting a new function response $Y^{(0)}$ requires $q$ new replications of the simulation, and each replication could incur a high cost.